GoogleChrome/ip-protection/Masked-Domain-List.md

 sorethunder.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 soretrain.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 sortsummer.com                                   | Admiral                                                        | Not Impacted By Script Blocking
-soundstocking.com                                | Admiral                                                        | Entire Domain Blocked
+soundstocking.com                                | Admiral                                                        | Not Impacted By Script Blocking
 sparklingshelf.com                               | Admiral                                                        | Not Impacted By Script Blocking
 specialscissors.com                              | Admiral                                                        | Not Impacted By Script Blocking
 spellmist.com                                    | Admiral                                                        | Not Impacted By Script Blocking